charliston/trackmobTest/README.md

 3. Make sure that you can run adb from your terminal.

 #### `npm run storybook`
-Runs the app in development mode.
+Runs the app in Storybook mode.